 - Currently in your first or second year in college

 - Current enrollment in twelve or more credit hours

 Please contact Jim Hohenbary at email@example.com if you have questions about the application or about the program.

 How to apply

-Download the application here (pdf).
-It is always due at the beginning of February.
+Download the Mark Chapman scholarship application (pdf).
+For the 2022 award cycle, please submit your application by March 1, 2022.
 Here is a brief summary of what applicants are asked to provide:

 - Signed “Expectations” form (page two of the application PDF)

 - Resume that includes the names of two references

 - Essay that details your proposed summer project and explains how it will support your future goals

 - List of courses you plan to take in the next fall semester that discusses how they relate to your future goals